Tysonpower/starlinkstatus/README.md

 * -s    Enable Speedtest (needs speedtest cli by Ookla)
 * -d    Enable Dishy Data (needs gRPCurl)
+* -w    Use WSL1 mode if you can't use WSL2 on Windows

 It is run by a cronjob on a regular basis, follow the Comamnds below after Download.
 Replace ~path/to/ with the path you saved the Script to and YOURAPIKEY with the Key you got for your Dishy after Sign Up.